No mystery here. To become a builder of choice, build solid relationships with trades and suppliers where everyone wins

 This reality in our industry begs the question: How do trade partners decide where to send their A-crews?
 The simple answer is, “To the builders that make me profitable.”
 But the underlying factors that determine which builders get the best crews on Monday morning (instead of the C-crews on Thursday) are more complicated.
 Win at that, and the ongoing shortage of skilled construction labor becomes another builder’s problem.

-Here’s my list of the key factors that determine how trade partners make deployment decisions—usually early on Monday morning when they’re setting schedules for the week.
+Here’s my list of eight factors that determine how trade partners make their deployment decisions—usually early on Monday morning when they’re setting schedules for the week.